 Travel Clinic Services

 An office visit for travel medication involves a detailed medical history and a brief physical exam.
-Unfortunately, this service is not covered by many insurance companies.
 Please plan your visit for vaccines at least 6 weeks prior to travel.

 After the travel evaluation, the provider will recommend certain vaccines and medication to decrease your risk of getting ill when you travel.
 These recommendations are dependent upon where you are traveling, how long you will be outside the country, and what you will be doing during the trip.